midhunkalarikkal/FullDomain/Notes/React.md

 ## `BUNDLERS`
 =============
 Bundlers are tools that combine all the files and dependencies in our project into a single (or a few smaller) bundle(s).
 This improves loading performance by reducing the number of HTTP requests and minimizing file sizes
-- **Minification** (removing unnecessary characters or whitespace).
-- **Code splitting** (splitting the code into chunks to load them as needed).

 Example: **Create React App** uses `Webpack` as its default bundler.
+`webpack` is a older, powerful and highly configurable bundler

 **Vite** uses `esbuild` as the development bundler it is super fast because it’s written in Go. `Rollup` as the production bundler and it provides excellent tree-shaking and optimized output for production.

-`Parcel`
-Parcel is a fast, zero-config bundler used in frontend development to handle JavaScript, TypeScript, CSS, HTML, and other assets.
+`Parcel` - Parcel is a fast, zero-config bundler used in frontend development

 ### **Features**
 - **Fast Dev Build**: Quick build process for development.
 - **Local Server**: Runs a development server locally.
 - **HMR (Hot Module Replacement)**: Automatically updates modules without full-page refresh.
+HMR allows your app to update only the changed file
 - **Image Optimization**: Compresses images for faster loading.
 - **Minification & Compression**: Reduces file size for better performance.
 - **Tree Shaking**: Eliminates unused code to reduce bundle size.